-As of March 31, 2021, we had approximately 39 loans with balances of approximately \$113.2 million that use LIBOR interest rates.
-As of March 31, 2021, we also had \$4.5 million in Subordinated Notes due in July 2026 (which may be repaid commencing on or after July 1, 2021) that use LIBOR interest rate.
+As of December 31, 2020, we had approximately 34 loans with balances of approximately \$92.0 million that use LIBOR interest rates.
+As of December 31, 2020, we also had \$4.5 million in Subordinated Notes due in July 2026 (which may be repaid commencing on or after July 1, 2021) that use LIBOR interest rate.
 LIBOR and certain other benchmark rates are the subject of recent national, international, and other regulatory guidance and proposals for reform.
-The U.S. federal banking agencies have told banking organizations to cease using U.S. dollar LIBOR as a reference rate in new contracts as soon as practicable, and will be evaluating banks' transition efforts as part of their examinations.
+The U.S. federal banking agencies told banking organizations to cease using U.S. dollar LIBOR as a reference rate in new contracts as soon as practicable and in any event by December 31, 2021, and will be evaluating banks' transition efforts as part of their examinations.
 We cannot predict what rate or rates may become accepted alternatives to LIBOR, or what the effect of any such changes in views or alternatives may be on the markets for LIBOR-linked financial instruments, including our loans, borrowings and interest rate swaps.
 We are in the process of assessing the impact that a cessation or market replacement of LIBOR would have on certain of our products and contracts.